summary

 This research network was established as a contribution to several recent trends towards more interdisciplinarity in the academic study of music.

-By organising a series of study days about quite broadly defined themes, the aim is to bring together academics and practitioners from a range of musical cultures - popular music, musical theatre, performance studies, music for visual media, recording, electronic and electroacoustic music, live sound, ethnomusicology and composition.
+By organising a series of events about quite broadly defined themes, the aim is to bring together academics and practitioners from a range of musical cultures - popular music, musical theatre, performance studies, music for visual media, recording, electronic and electroacoustic music, live sound, ethnomusicology and composition.

 The focus on practice is also important as it highlights the idea that music is a process or an activity rather than a thing.